RenneJ/hh-infosec-course/h4-etaoin-shrdlu.md

 I wrote a short program to help me with the decrypting.
 It's provided in the main branch of this repo ([h4_code.py](https://github.com/RenneJ/hh-infosec-course/blob/main/h4_code.py))

+# Password manager demo: KeePassXC

+I chose KeePassXC because of Tero's recommendation.
+Furthermore KeePassXC uses no clouds, no 3rd parties and is open source.
+These things make it more trustworthy in my eyes.

+I began working on this demo on my home desktop (Win11).
+My goal is to synchronise my password database with my laptop (Ubuntu 22.04) as well.

+### 1. Download and install

+I downloaded the latest KeePassXC version (2.7.6) from the official organisation webpage: https://keepassxc.org/download/#windows

 # Sources

 Smith, B. 2022.
 A Quick Guide to GPLv3. https://www.gnu.org/licenses/quick-guide-gplv3.html.
 Read: 2023/09/15